Ikechukwu-Ezugworie/Ikechukwu-Ezugworie/README.md

 - 🔭 I’m currently working as a Fullstack Engineer.

-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning React and Kotlin.

 - 💬 Ask me about TailwindCSS, VueJs, Laravel, Java, and Android.